 - If you wish to enter or return to third-level education and you are over 23 years of age, Irish third-level colleges have places on their courses for mature students.
 You will have to consider the costs of fees and maintenance depending on whether you are going to do a full-time or a part-time course.
-If you are leaving work to study full-time on an undergraduate course you may be eligible for a third-level maintenance grant.
-Part-time courses are not funded by SUSI. - If you do not qualify for a student grant and you are doing a full-time undergraduate course you may be eligible for free fees.
-(If you are applying for an undergraduate course you are not eligible for a student grant or free fees if you have already completed an undergraduate course) - You will also have to pay fees if you are intending to study part-time or do a distance learning course.
-If you do have to pay fees you may be able to get tax relief at the standard rate
+If you are leaving work to study full-time on an undergraduate course, you may be eligible for a third-level maintenance grant.
+Part-time courses are not funded by SUSI. - If you do not qualify for a student maintenance grant and you are doing a full-time undergraduate course, you may be eligible for free fees.
+If you are applying for an undergraduate course and have already completed an undergraduate course, you are not eligible for either a student maintenance grant or free fees. - You will also have to pay fees if you are intending to study part-time or do a distance learning course.
+If you do have to pay fees you may be able to get tax relief at the standard rate.